 The Patrol is a full-sized SUV made by Nissan since the early 50’s.
 They are were offered in a three or five door configuration and were sold all over the world in pretty much every continent.
-North America has been getting Patrol based vehicles since 1969, but most notably we received the Nissan Armada.
-Staring in 2011 the Patrol received a luxurious makeover and was sold under the Infinity badge as the QX80 to North American countries.
+North America has been getting Patrol based vehicles since 1969, the most notable being the Nissan Armada.
+Starting in 2011 the Patrol received a luxurious makeover and was sold under the Infinity badge as the QX80 to North American countries.

 - Pros and Cons

 - Nissan Patrol For Sale